libintrovirt v0.57.5

 • It also uses system-call interception (NtTerminateProcess, NtOpenProcess) to clean up state and to enforce process protection, illustrating how to combine hypercalls with Windows system-call filtering in one tool.

-For the full source, see examples/vmcall_interface.cc (host) and examples/guest/vmcall_interface/ (guest).
+For the full source, see vmcall_interface.cc (C++) or vmcall_interface.py (Python), and examples/guest/vmcall_interface/ for the guest executable.